Go Greener Around the Home with a 7 Day Challenge to Natural Living

 - Use essential oils in a diffuser to help clear the air.
 My favorites are lemon, lavender, and thieves essential oil.
 Find loads for ideas to freshen the air in my book Aromatherapy: A Practical Guide for Home and Family.

 - Skip the harsh synthetics and toxic chemicals in your skincare routines.
 Start with products you use most for the biggest impact.
 Look for natural brands or try my recipes for a Chamomile Lavender Body Wash and a Cleansing-Aloe Vera Face Wash.

 - If you wear makeup most days, one of the biggest Eco-friendly changes you can make is to switch to natural chemical free makeup.
 Check out my article on Top 5 Natural Beauty Brands and find out why you should detox your makeup bag!

 - When it comes to pampering your skin you don’t need pretty bottles and packages filled with colorful chemicals.
-Instead really treat your skin and senses with naturally nourishing ingredients and essential oils.
-Learn how simple it creates a luxurious milk bath or smoothing lavender salt bars!
+Instead, really treat your skin and senses with naturally nourishing ingredients and essential oils.
+Learn how simple it creates a luxurious milk bath or soothing lavender salt bars!

 Day 7 Ditch Disposables

 - Waste less with reusable pump and spray bottles for natural cleaning and skincare supplies.
 This amber glass bottle set of 15 is the way to go!